Rake-Pro/go-proxy-manager/FEATURES.md

    prompt to suppress.
 The field (`OIDCSpec.TrustIdPMFA`) is deprecated and gone from the UI, OpenAPI and the config reference.
-5. **Explicit external base URL.** Stop deriving origin from `X-Forwarded-*` (the redirect_uri port/scheme footgun that broke login in an earlier iteration).
+5. **Explicit external base URL.** Stop deriving origin from `X-Forwarded-*` (the redirect_uri port/scheme that broke login in an earlier iteration).
    Configure the canonical public URL once.
 6. **Auth and middleware as native config, not raw config-file snippets.** A duplicate `location /` in an injected snippet once broke TLS while the